gitlabhq/gitlab-runner/docs/configuration/proxy.md

 - `dockerd` from the dind container.
 - `docker` from the client container.

-The ports can be required because otherwise `docker push` will be blocked as it originates from the IP mapped to Docker.
+The ports can be required because otherwise `docker push` is blocked, because it originates from the IP mapped to Docker.
 However, in that case, it is meant to go through the proxy.

 When testing the communication between `dockerd` from dind and a `docker` client locally (as described here: <https://hub.docker.com/_/docker/>),